learn-co-curriculum/react-hooks-redux-intro-to-redux-codealong/README.md

 would use to build their application.

 The **createStore()**, method however is generic across Redux applications.
-It always return a store (given a reducer) that will have a dispatch method and a getState method.
+It always returns a store (given a reducer) that will have a dispatch method and a getState method.

 So from now on, we will import our **createStore()** method from the official